Thomas Tennison

 He married the heiress Dorothy Upton, daughter of Thomas Upton, Member of Parliament for Antrim, and cousin of the first Baron Templetown, by his wife Sarah Rowley of Derry.
-They had one son, Richard, who predeceased his father by 20 years, leaving at least one daughter but no son.Thomas's estate passed at his death to his nephew Dixie Coddington, the son of his sister Mary, who married Nicholas Coddington of Oldbridge.
+They had one son, Richard, who predeceased his father by 20 years, leaving at least one daughter but no son.
+Thomas's estate passed at his death to his nephew Dixie Coddington, the son of his sister Mary, who married Nicholas Coddington of Oldbridge.
 Dixie, like his uncle, represented Dunleer in the Commons for many years.

-Thomas went to school in Dublin and matriculated from the University of Dublin in 1725.
+Thomas went to school in Dublin and matriculated from Trinity College Dublin in 1725.
 He entered Middle Temple in 1726 and was called to the Irish Bar in 1728.
 He acted as a Commissioner for Revenue appeals and became Prime Serjeant in 1759.
 Two years later he was appointed justice of the Court of Common Pleas.
 He died in Dundalk in 1779, while on assize.

 He represented Dunleer in the Parliament of Ireland from 1728 to 1760 and from April to December 1761.
 As a politician he was noted for a style of oratory which was "warm, if not always clear"; in private life, he was noted as a connoisseur of wine.